Jūjika no Rokunin

 Jūjika no Rokunin (十字架のろくにん) is a Japanese manga series written and illustrated by Shiryuu Nakatake.
-It was originally serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from March to October 2020, and was transferred to Magazine Pocket app and website since November 2020, with its chapters collected into twenty-two tankōbon volumes as of October 2025.
+It was originally serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from March to October 2020, and was transferred to Magazine Pocket app and website from November 2020 to December 2025, with its chapters collected into twenty-four tankōbon volumes as of March 2026.

 By January 2025, the manga had over 4.5 million copies in circulation.

 Plot

-Past

-Jūjika no Rokunin depicts the vengeance of the main character on his bullies.
-Shun Uruma, a sixth-grade student, is named "Experimental body: A" by five of his classmates and is severely bullied.
-His only peace was with his brother, who loved him, and his parents, who protected him, until the five bullies killed his mother and father, also putting his brother in a vegetative state.
-He gets trained by his grandfather, Noboru Uruma, who served in a secret unit during WWII.
+Jūjika no Rokunin depicts the vengeance of Shun on his bullies.
+Shun Uruma, a sixth-grade student, is subjected to severe bullying by five of his classmates: Katsumi Senkouji, Yuuga Ushiro, Hiro Madoka, Daichi Kuga, and their leader, Kyou Shigoku.
+Kyou regards Shun as an experiment, calling him "Experimental Subject A", attempting to determine how much abuse will drive a person to suicide.
+His only peace was with his brother, Kakeru, who loved him, and his parents, who when they soon found out what was happening to their son, moved Shun to another school; Kyou, unwilling to let the experiment end, arranges an attack that kills Shun's mother and father and puts Kakeru in a vegetative state.
+Shun moves in with his grandfather, Noboru, who served during World War II in the Kitayama Unit, a clandestine military organization specializing in assassinations and other covert operations.
+Realizing that Shun intends to kill the bullies who did this to him, Noboru agrees to train him in combat, survival, interrogation, and killing, but on one condition: Shun must spare any of them if they actually repent for what they've done.

 Pre time-skip

-Four years later, Uruma saves a girl, Chizuru Azuma, from a rapist and kills him after she is gone, making him the first kill that he has ever done.
-After that appears in front of his enemies, torturing and killing each of them.
-In the whole mess he reunites with Jun and Kaname Shirakawa, twins who were classmates with Uruma and indirectly gets them involved in the final confrontation before the time-skip.
-Upon confronting the leader of the bullies, Kyou Shigoku, he is revealed to be the leader of a cult called The Revolutionary Club, and he was accompanied by his researchers, people working for him in the revolutionary club, from which the most notable are Momoki and Andou.
-Jun and Shun are forced to play a twisted game of rock paper scissors in which the loser or each round decides the fate of his sibling, Kakeru and Kaname for Shun and Jun respectively.
-After the first round, Shun doesn't put out anything which leads to an automatic loss, and another rule was revealed, that when a loss is conceived the loser's sibling gets a limb to be removed by Andou, one of the researchers, and his chainsaw.
-After the game, in which Jun thought that there is no punishment for him because he was working with Kyou, he learns his sister's date because of two losses that he made.
-On the last round the game gets interrupted by Shun's grandfather, who has escaped his imprisonment.
-He kills two of the researchers before Andou kills him with the chainsaw.
+Four years later, Shun sets out on his revenge, starting with Senkouji, whom he kills and tortures after Senkouji initially seems to have changed for the better.
+Shun then saves a girl, Chizuru Azuma, from an attacker; she gets acquainted with him, and she develops feelings for him soon after.
+Shun proceeds to hunt down his other bullies, torturing and killing each of them.
+During the process, he reunites with Jun Shirakawa and his twin sister Kaname, who were classmates with Shun.
+Upon confronting the leader of the bullies, Kyou Shigoku, he is revealed to be the leader of a cult called The Revolutionary Club, and he is accompanied by his researchers, people working for him in the Revolutionary Club; the most notable are Momoki and Andou.

+Jun and Shun are forced to play a twisted game of rock, paper, scissors in which the loser of each round decides the fate of his sibling, Kakeru and Kaname for Shun and Jun respectively.
+In the last round, the game gets interrupted by Shun's grandfather, who has escaped his imprisonment.
+He dispatches two of the researchers before Andou kills him with a chainsaw.
 Shun, after seeing his family get killed, attacks Kyou one last time before he gets left alone at the crime scene, ultimately getting him arrested for 5 years.